onaio/help/_includes/help-menu.md

   * XLSForm File upload
   * URL Upload
   * Dropbox upload
 * I keep getting red error messages when I try to publish my form.
 What does this mean?
 * Where can I learn about XLSForm syntax?
-* What’s the difference between ODK Collect and Enketo?
+* What's the difference between ODK Collect and Enketo?
-* How do I download forms to my phone’s ODK Collect app?
+* How do I download forms to my phone's ODK Collect app?
 * How do I fill out forms in Enketo?
 * How do I include media files in my form?
 * What type of media files are supported in Ona?